Tryd0g0lik/truck_driver/README.md

     category: "BASE"
 }
 ```
 - "`category`" Single line from total list, it user must choose/select.
-Total list from category: "`BASE`", "`DRIVER`", "`MANAGER`", "~".
-It's roles for user.
-Everyone role contain the list permissions.
+Total list from category: "`BASE`", "`DRIVER`", "`MANAGER`", "`CLIENT`", "`ADMIN`".
+It's roles for using the service.
+Everyone role contain the list permissions and rules.

-Basis db has cache to the Redis:
+DB (basis)  has a cache to the Redis:
  - user/person to the 1 redis db.

 On the side backend, inside the "`person/views_api/users_views.py::UserViews.create`" - data of user getting an additional validation.\